Fort Drum loses Army Corps HQ to Fort Knox

 Fort Drum, home to the 10th Mountain Division, was one of the three final options that the Army was considering.
 The installation was initially on a list of 31 potential installations that could house the nation’s fourth corps headquarters.

-The concept of the fourth headquarters would include about 630 soldiers based in the United States, the addition of a three-star general and maintaining a rotational Operational Command Post of about 200 soldiers in Europe.
+A fourth headquarters would mean the addition of about 630 soldiers based in the United States, the addition of a three-star general and maintaining a rotational Operational Command Post of about 200 soldiers in Europe.

-In addition to the soldiers, the north country would have also become the home of their families.
+Along with the additional soldiers, the north country would have also become the home of their families.

 In recent weeks, the community came together in support of locating the new Army Corps headquarters at Fort Drum.